langjam/jam0002/deerlang/README.md

 1. Navigate to the deerlang directory.
 2. Install dependencies (use of virtual environment is recommended): pip install -r requirements.txt
 3. Run example: python deerlang.py tests/life.cel

-# The <sub>deerlang</sub> Language
-This language allows users to define cellular automata and run them in an interactive shell.

 # Components of a <sub>deerlang</sub> script
 ## Meta